 - Plan for business growth throughout the year

 - Reduce mistakes – in turn reducing penalties

 - Reduce the need to store paper records

 - And while it will initially cost businesses a little more to stay compliant, it is predicted that by 2020 businesses will see significant savings via MTD

 Many small businesses have pointed out that they are exactly the minority who will be impacted the most, and have called on the government for support.
 It’s likely that a MTD update will be included in the Autumn Budget, which takes place on the 22nd November and we’ll keep you posted on the announcements.

 The Warr & Co team have been busily preparing for MTD for a while now.
 We have partnered with five of the most popular, user-friendly service providers all of whom supply a cost-effective and MTD-compliant solution

 However, if you’re already using a different cloud-based solution, our team are more than capable of working with whichever you’ve chosen.

-While the reason you’ll eventually have to move to a cloud-based solution is MTD, you will find your business can benefit from such a change in the long-run.
+While the reason you’ll eventually have to move to a digital bookkeeping solution is MTD, you will find your business can benefit from such a change in the long-run.
 So if you’re still using a spreadsheet, it’s time to change now so that you can allow yourself a period of adjustment.
 We know change is hard, but please don’t leave it until the last minute.